Bluesky at Home » Holidays » Easter » How to Decoupage Easter Eggs

 How to Decoupage Easter Eggs

-With Easter about a month away, it’s time to think about Easter decor.
+With Easter coming up soon, do you need some quick Easter decor?
 One of my favorite DIY projects is decoupage.
-I couldn’t resist showing you how to decoupage Easter eggs for this spring season.
+I can’t resist showing you how to decoupage Easter eggs for this spring season.

 This Easter egg decoupage tutorial is an easy Easter craft that only takes a couple of hours to complete.
 The result is pretty eggs that you can display in several ways.